preciousbata/preciousbata/README.md

 # 👋 Hi, I'm Precious Batta.

 Welcome to my portfolio!
-I am a passionate mobile application developer with 3 years of experience in cross-platform development using Flutter.
+I am a passionate mobile application developer with 3 years of experience in cross-platform mobile application development using Flutter.
 I love building projects that solve real-world problems.
-Check out some of my work in the pinned section.
+Check out some of my works in the pinned section.

 ## 🛠️ Skills
 - **Languages:** Dart, Python.
 - **Frameworks/Libraries:** Flutter.
-- **Tools:** Git, Docker, etc.
+- **Tools:** Git, etc.

 -------------------------------------------------------------------------------------------------------------------------------